Abizern/PartialTable/README.markdown

 ## Description

-An example iOS project to show how to load a subset of data in a table view with a "Display More" button loads more data into the table.
+An example iOS project to show how to load a subset of data in a table view with a "Display More** button loads more data into the table.

-There are tags for the Objective-C, Swift 1.2, 2.0 and 2.2 versions.

-Currently, this is achieved by having a single cell in a second section and loading more data from there.

 This is meant to be very simple.
 A concrete example of the concept.

+**Updated for SwiftUI**

+There are tags for the Objective-C, and Swift versions.
+See the _Requirements_ section for details

+Currently, this is achieved by having a single cell in a second section and loading more data from there.

 ## Acknowledgements